Illinois Economic Loss Doctrine

 Defining economic loss is partially to blame for the confusion the doctrine carries with it.
 Economic loss is best described as damages that arise from a defect in the qualitative nature of the product, service, or improvement that was bargained for.
 In our touchstone Moorman case, the shoddy grain storage tank did not live up to expectations and the court’s decision reflects that recourse (at least for the tank and its loss of use) is a cause of action in contract, not tort.
 While the plaintiff in Moorman was not able to proceed in tort, the plaintiff did withstand the motion to dismiss under a breach of an express warranty.
 For our purposes today, we will focus on withstanding attacks utilizing the doctrine for tort claims.

 Like many doctrines we encounter, there are exceptions and courts interpreting these exceptions have listed them as follows:

 - A sudden, calamitous, or dangerous occurrence coupled with physical harm to person or other property;

 - Negligent misrepresentation by a defendant who is in the business of supplying information for the guidance of others in their business transactions.

 Defining “other property” is occasionally tricky.
 This analysis, like others surrounding the Economic Loss Doctrine, asks what was bargained for in the product, service, or improvement and could the consumer foresee the claimed damage in the bargain or allocate risk appropriately.
-The Economic Loss Doctrine has a storied past with varying interpretation which is why having an understanding of its main tenets can salvage a claim and maximize your subrogation recovery.
+The Illinois Economic Loss Doctrine has a storied past with varying interpretations which is why having an understanding of its main tenets can salvage a claim and maximize your subrogation recovery.